Poached Pears in Red Wine and Spices is a simple and impressive dessert that is equally at home at a dinner party or family meal.

-These delicious pears glisten with syrup and are fragrant with spices.
+These delicious pears glisten with wine syrup and are fragrant with spices.
 Included is a special ingredient that balances out the sweetness.

 Variations

-- Add a split vanilla pod.
+- Vanilla – Include a split vanilla bean.

 Instructions